HashimThePassionate/javascript-mastery/05_arrays_and_objects/05_rest_parameters_and_spread_syntax/readme.md

 // 4
 ```

-### Example: Using `for...of` in a Function
+### 🔍 Example: Using `for...of` in a Function

-Using the `for...of` loop in a function to process each element of an array:
+Here’s an example that iterates over each entry in a `journal` array, logging the number of events recorded for each day:

 ```javascript
 function printEvents(journal) {